Robust Least Squares Problems with Binary Uncertain Data: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:reformulation} formally introduces the relationship between \ref{eq:binary_RLS} and \ref{eq:binary_RLS_chen}, and analyzes the structural properties of \ref{eq:binary_RLS}.
-Section~\ref{sec:supermodular} investigates the supermodular case, establishing theoretical connections between \ref{eq:binary_RLS} and its continuous formulations, and develops algorithmic frameworks for both cases $F$ being linear and nonlinear.
-Section~\ref{sec:submodular linear} focuses on the submodular linear case, where approximate minimax points can be obtained by utilizing an approximation algorithm as a subsolver.
+Section~\ref{sec:supermodular} investigates the supermodular case, establishing theoretical connections between \ref{eq:binary_RLS} and its continuous formulations, and develops algorithmic frameworks for {both the linear and nonlinear cases of $F$}.
+Section~\ref{sec:non-supermodular} studies non-supermodular BRLS: it first treats the submodular linear case using a double-greedy approximation oracle, and then handles general linear noise-correlation matrices through an SDP-based approximation oracle.
 Numerical experiments are reported in Section~\ref{sec:numerical}.
 In Section \ref{sec:conclusions} we give the conclusion of this paper.